BiaPyX/BiaPy-doc/source/workflows/super_resolution.rst

 Description of the task
 ~~~~~~~~~~~~~~~~~~~~~~~

-The goal of this workflow aims at reconstructing high-resolution (HR) images from low-resolution (LR) ones.
+The goal of this workflow is to reconstruct high-resolution (HR) images from low-resolution (LR) ones.
 If there is a difference in the size of the LR and HR images, typically determined by a scale factor (x2, x4), this task is known as **single-image super-resolution**.
 If the size of the LR and HR images is the same, this task is usually referred to as **image restoration**.

 An example of this task is displayed in the figure below, with a LR fluorescence microscopy image used as input (left) and its corresponding HR image (x2 scale factor).